Skip to main content

 pgagneux@ucsd.edu

 Pascal Gagneux is an evolutionary biologist interested in the evolution of primate molecular diversity.
 He is interested in the molecular interactions between cells and organisms in the context of reproduction, development, and infection.
-He focuses on molecules found at the outmost layer of all vertebrate cells, sugars called sialic acids, and the proteins that specifically recognize molecular patterns at the molecular frontier of cells, the glycocalyx (sugar coat).
+He focuses on molecules found at the outermost layer of all vertebrate cells, sugars called sialic acids, and the proteins that specifically recognize molecular patterns at the molecular frontier of cells, the glycocalyx (sugar coat).
 Humans have undergone a “watershed event” in their sialic acid biology since our ancestors lost the function of an important sialic acid modifying gene over 2 million years ago.
-This change has numerous consequences for human biology by virtue of having altered our “molecular self”.
-Human innate immunity has had to adapt to this change in order to maintain efficient perception of “self” but so have countless rapidly evolving human-specific pathogens and parasites.
+This change has numerous consequences for human biology by virtue of having altered our “molecular self.”
+Human innate immunity has had to adapt to this change in order to maintain efficient perception of “self,” but so have countless rapidly evolving human-specific pathogens and parasites.
 Gagneux’s research explores how distinctly human sialic acid biology is involved in several human phenomena, ranging from fertility, innate immunity and infection, to aging and maintenance of cognitive ability.
-Dr. Gagneux got his MS in population biology and his PhD in Zoology (studying population genetics of west African chimpanzees) at Basel University, Switzerland.
-He did a Post-Doc with Dr. Ajit Varki at University of California San Diego, studying sialic acid biology and the evolution of disease susceptibility in humans and chimpanzees.
-From 2003 Pascal Gagneux joined Dr. Alan Dixson’s group and worked on primate reproductive biology as a research scientist at the San Diego Zoo’s Center for Reproduction of Endangered Species.
-In 2007 Pascal joined the faculty of Cellular and Molecular Medicine at UC San Diego.
-Since 2017 Pascal Gagneux brings his expertise in evolutionary biology, molecular primatology and glycobiology to the joint appointment in the Anthropology and the Pathology Departments at UC San Diego.

 Pascal Gagneux is the Executive Co-Director of the Center of Academic Research and Training in Anthropogeny (CARTA) at UC San Diego.
 In that capacity, Dr. Gagneux also runs the Graduate Specialization in Anthropogeny, a unique transdisciplinary graduate specialization for PhD students from eight UC San Diego graduate programs including Anthropology.